Diptonil/raging-coffee/README.md

 ## Tests

 Incorporating tests in this repository for every program is a work in progress.
 Since this repo is more educational and exemplary, there are many classes that exist just to show the behaviour of certain in-built methods provided by the Java API.
 According to the rules of testing (as well as common sense), it is meaningless to test the use of the built-in API and is adviced against.
 This is why there would exist certain source files without any test files.
 For example, testing a program that uses the built-in sort that Java offers (`Arrays.sort()`) is meaningless and is not done. <br />
-To run tests Maven is required is this command is to be used:
+To run tests, Maven may be used.
+The corresponding command for Maven:
 ```sh
 mvn test
 ```